xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Quantified_value_proposition.md

   SpaceX's reusable rocket technology can reduce launch costs by a significant margin compared to traditional single-use rockets.
 If, for example, the average cost of launching a traditional rocket is around $150 million, SpaceX's Falcon 9 launches can cost significantly less, around $62 million or even lower for customers willing to fly on a reused booster.
 This represents a potential cost reduction of over 50%.

   Increased Payload Efficiency
   With the Falcon Heavy and the upcoming Starship, SpaceX can deliver payloads to orbit at a cost of approximately $1,500 to $2,000 per kilogram, a substantial reduction from the historical average of $10,000 to $20,000 per kilogram with traditional launch providers.
-This improvement in cost per kilogram makes larger or multiple satellite deployments more financially accessible.

   Ride-Share Program Savings
   By opting for a ride-share mission, space agencies can launch small satellites for as low as $1 million, depending on the payload size and orbit, compared to the tens of millions it would typically cost for a dedicated launch.
-This offers a cost-effective solution for deploying small satellites.
-  ### vein visualizer
+  ###
-  - Segment ID___Profile ID: Medical institutions, hospitals, and clinics.
-  - Quantified Value Proposition:
-  	- Our infrared vein visualization device improves the accuracy and efficiency of intravenous injections and other medical procedures, resulting in reduced patient discomfort and potential complications.
-  	- By using our device, medical institutions can achieve a 20% reduction in procedure time, leading to improved patient throughput and increased revenue.
-  	- Additionally, our device reduces the need for repeated needle insertions, resulting in a 15% decrease in patient discomfort and a 10% reduction in complications.
-  	- Overall, our solution provides a quantifiable value of time savings, increased revenue, and improved patient experience.

   ### extinguished animals meat
   - Segment ID___Profile ID: High-end restaurants and luxury food enthusiasts.
   - Quantified Value Proposition: